gulrak/filesystem/README.md

 * Pull request [#162](https://github.com/gulrak/filesystem/pull/162), fix for
   directory iterator treating all files subsequent to a symlink as symlink on Windows
+* Fix for [#160](https://github.com/gulrak/filesystem/issues/160), the cmake
+  config now only sets install targets by default if the project is no subproject, as documented
 * Fix for [#156](https://github.com/gulrak/filesystem/issues/156), on POSIX
   `stem()`, `filename()` and `extension()` of `fs::path` would return wrong result if a colon was in the filename